 The carrying amounts of loans and receivables are based on estimates and assumptions of future events.
-The Authority determines whether loans and receivables are impaired on an ongoing basis as disclosed in notes 2 (j) and 2 (o).
+The Authority determines whether loans and receivables are impaired on an ongoing basis as disclosed in notes 2 (g) and 2 (l).

 4. Key Sources Of Estimation Uncertainty